• Customise your own course schedule and gain access to the 8 online modules

 While the online short course, comprised of a multimedia composition of texts, videos, visuals and infographics, structured in modules with bite-sized lessons, gives participants the insights, they need to drive change for a more regenerative and prosperous future, and explores how to align grantmaking, operations and investments with climate action, the bespoke cohort unlocks something even more powerful.
 It puts your participants at the centre of a personalised, enriching experience.

-The interactive Zoom sessions provide a safe space and dynamic platform for discussion, collaboration and personalised guidance and can be tailored to your needs including lenght, language, facilitation, branding, schedule and content.
+The interactive Zoom sessions provide a safe space and dynamic platform for discussion, collaboration and personalised guidance and can be tailored to your needs including length, language, facilitation, branding, schedule and content.
 This can foster a sense of community and collaborative action beyond the duration of the course and really drive change in your organisation.

 Dr. Kathrin Dombrowski

-Coordinating Director, European Community Foundation Initative
+— Coordinating Director, European Community Foundation Initative

 Benefits of a bespoke cohort